-Homeopathy is one of the most common complementary therapies used by people with cancer.
+Homeopathy is more than 200 years old.
+It is one of the most common complementary therapies used by people with cancer.

 As with most types of complementary therapy, people use it because it may help them feel better or more in control of their situation.

-Some people choose homeopathy because it is a completely different type of treatment compared to conventional medicine.
+Some people choose homeopathy because it is a different type of treatment compared to conventional medicine

 Homeopaths believe that it can treat a wide range of symptoms and conditions.

-Homeopathy for people with cancer is promoted as a natural way to help you:
+Followers of homeopathy promote it to people with cancer as a natural way to help you:

 - cope with stress, anxiety and depression